maarten-pennings/P2000/readme.md

 ## Archive GRAFIEK

+This is a section with a rather personal goal.
+Feel free to skip.

 I found a tape with a BASIC program `GRAFIEK` that won me and my friend Marcel a P2000 back in 1983.
 We were supposed to study our finals, but we were